-These registers contain a value to be compared against the counter (PWM0CMPA controls the PWM generator 0 block, and so on).
+This register contains a value to be compared against the counter.
 When this value matches the counter, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers) or drive an interrupt or ADC trigger (via the PWMnINTEN register).
-If the value of this register is greater than the PWMnLOAD register (see page 378), then no pulse is ever output.
+If the value of this register is greater than the PWMnLOAD register (see page 377), then no pulse is ever output.